srlinuxamericas/ac3-grpc/openconfig/README.md

 As an example, let's verify the status of BGP neighbor `2.2.2.2` on leaf1 using SR Linux model.

+Note: Wait for a minute for BGP to establish the sessions.

 To reduce the output, we will use the `depth` option supported in gnmic.

 ```bash